 QUINCY — National Grid is starting work this week on a $92 million North Quincy cable replacement project that representatives say should help increase reliability of service in the area.Read more

 Patriot Ledger: National Grid to hold meeting on Quincy buried transmission cable project

 Over 4,000 Quincy residents and property owners are on the abutters list for the project that will go under Newport Avenue and under Southern Artery.Read more

 North Quincy Cable Project

-The North Quincy Cable Project is the proposed replacement of the 115kV underground electric transmission cables (also known as the 532N and 533N cables) located between National Grid’s North Quincy Substation and National Grid’s Field Street Substation.
+The North Quincy Cable Project is an underground transmission cable replacement project.
+The existing cables connect National Grid’s North Quincy Substation and National Grid’s Field Street Substation.